 Let’s chat a little more about this buttercream filling business.
 Do you know the vanilla buttercreams found in chocolate boxes?
 They’re absolutely delicious, remarkably creamy, and typically filled with fondant.
 I prefer a shortcut approach using butter and confectioners’ sugar.
 As a bonus, this shortcut method retains the same delightfully creamy consistency.
-I published a strawberry version in my cookbook Sally’s Candy Addiction, as well as a sprinkle version on my blog a few years ago.
+I published a strawberry version in my cookbook Sally’s Candy Addiction.
 Today’s buttercream eggs are plain, but I definitely wouldn’t consider them boring!
 They’re flavored with a little vanilla and almond extracts and taste remarkable enrobed in dark chocolate.

 This buttercream filling is not ideal for frosting a cake.
 It’s very thick and ideal for molding into shapes such as balls or Easter egg shaped candies.

 How to Make Buttercream Filling

 Pretend like you’re making regular vanilla buttercream.
 We’re using the same exact ingredients, but different ratios to produce a mega thick filling.
 Start with room temperature butter and make sure it’s the proper room temperature.
 Not overly soft, not melted in the slightest, and still cool to touch.
 Good rule of thumb: let the butter sit out on the counter for 1 hour before beginning the recipe.
 You also need confectioners’ sugar, heavy cream or half-and-half, and flavorings.